eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 ### 5.4 Example

-EXAMPLE: The following example shows a PID in SD-JWT VC format.
+EXAMPLE: The following example shows the payload of a PID in SD-JWT VC format before the encoding into the SD-JWT format.

 ```json
 {